UMAprotocol/UMIPs/UMIPs/umip-draft_domfi_alts.md

 <br>

 # SUMMARY
 The DVM should support price requests for the relative market capitalization indices of these top 9 cryptocurrencies (according to CoinGecko).
 These indices are commonly known as *"dominance"* indices.
+Compared to other typical UMIP price identifiers, these indices are *unit-less* since they are simply a percentage represented as a whole number.

+Each price identifier for a particular cryptocurrency's market share in general is calculated by taking,
+ * the total *circulating* supply of that cryptocurrency,
+ * multiplied by the current price of the token in USD,
+ * divided by the global market cap of all cryptocurrencies.

 The price identifiers are constructed using the following formulations below.

+> **REMARK**&emsp; The formulas shown below gives the reader a general concept of how one arrives at the prices of these indices.
+In general, there can be significant deviations and methodology as to how data providers actually calculate coin dominance.
+Calculating global cryptocurrency market cap involves curating 5000+ coins, in CoinGecko's case, as querying live USD prices and outstanding supply of each of those coins on the market -- as well as providing accessible API access.
+We give a more long form explanation in "Rationale".

-> Note: The actual price identifier values are whole numbers out of 100.
+> **REMARK**&emsp; The actual price identifier values are whole numbers out of 100.
 For example, a value of 12.34% is represented as the value
 > raw decimal value of `12.34`.
 Therefore, all price identifier values for dominance indices will always be within the range `0.00 <= x < 100.00`, for some dominance index value `x`.

 ```
-BCHDOM →    [Total BCH supply]
+BCHDOM →    [Total BCH circulating supply]
           * [Price of BCHUSD]
           / [Total crypto market cap (USD)]

-BNBDOM →    [Total BNB supply]
+BNBDOM →    [Total BNB circulating supply]
           * [Price of BNBUSD]
           / [Total crypto market cap (USD)]

-BSVDOM →    [Total BSV supply]
+BSVDOM →    [Total BSV circulating supply]
           * [Price of BSVUSD]
           / [Total crypto market cap (USD)]

-DOTDOM →    [Total DOT supply]
+DOTDOM →    [Total DOT circulating supply]
           * [Price of DOTUSD]
           / [Total crypto market cap (USD)]

-ETHDOM →    [Total ETH supply]
+ETHDOM →    [Total ETH circulating supply]
           * [Price of ETHUSD]
           / [Total crypto market cap (USD)]

-LINKDOM →   [Total LINK supply]
+LINKDOM →   [Total LINK circulating supply]
           * [Price of LINKUSD]
           / [Total crypto market cap (USD)]

-LTCDOM →    [Total LTC supply]
+LTCDOM →    [Total LTC circulating supply]
           * [Price of LTCUSD]
           / [Total crypto market cap (USD)]

-USDTDOM →   [Total USDT supply]
+USDTDOM →   [Total USDT circulating supply]
           * [Price of USDTUSD]
           / [Total crypto market cap (USD)]

-XRPDOM →    [Total XRP supply]
+XRPDOM →    [Total XRP circulating supply]
           * [Price of XRPUSD]
           / [Total crypto market cap (USD)]
 ```